Over 64 million minutes pledged to help end loneliness

 Volunteer to help out at bi-monthly Grief Encounter craft workshops with children aged from 4-12 years old who have lost a parent or sibling.
 The workshops focus on anything from memory making to expression through Movement workshops.

 You could attend one of Grief Encounter's Family Fun Days.
 Taking the whole family for a fun day after the loss of a family member.
 Making new fun memories as a family helps create a ‘new normal’ that is so important in moving forward after a bereavement.

 Become a Volunteer driver and help transport older people to a monthly a Contact the Elderlytea party.
 You will offer companionship to older people by picking them up, driving them and accompanying them to the tea party and returning them home safely.

 Become a tea party host for Contact the Elderly.
 Welcome a small group of older people and their volunteer drivers into your home for a Contact the Elderly tea twice a year or more if you like.

 Pledge to take someone you know who is lonely or bereaved out for the day trip

 So what are you waiting for?
 Make a new year's resolution to help someone who is lonely in 2018 and 2019.

-Good Morning Britain has partnered with three organisations for 1 Million Minutes.
+For this year's campaign, Good Morning Britain partnered with three organisations for 1 Million Minutes.

 Cruse Bereavement Care is the largest national charity for bereaved people in England, Wales and Northern Ireland.
 Cruse offers support, advice and information to children, young people and adults when someone dies and works to enhance societies care of bereaved people.
 Cruse offers face-to-face, telephone and website support.
 It has a free National Helpline (0808 808 1677) local services and a website specifically for children and young people called Hope Again.
 Its services are provided by trained volunteers and are confidential and free.